toopay/gas-orm/extension.rst

 	  // $user will be a typical Gas Instance
 	}

-	// Convert all instance's record into various format
+	// Convert all instances record into various format
 	$records_array = $result->to_array(); // assoc array
 	$records_json = $result->to_json();   // JSON
 	$records_xml = $result->to_xml();     // XML